exonum/exonum-doc/src/advanced/node-management.md

 - **status.description**: string=
   Optional human-readable error description.
 Only relevant for erroneous and panicking transactions.
+- **time**: Time Object
+  Time when the block with the current transaction was committed to the blockchain.

 <!-- markdownlint-disable MD013 -->
 ??? example "Response Example"